-Effects Mitigation Issue: The FBC in it's current Potential for delay and rework.
-Close collaboration with key form cannot be progressed. stakeholders.
-Risk: Gaps between actual and Alters the financial model and Robust planning during the projected targets around student potentially the viability of the implementation phase and numbers, research and project as a whole. regular reviews of data so the innovation. project and Business As Usual teams can take action as needed to realise targets set.
+Risk Effects Mitigation Issue: The FBC in it's current form cannot be progressed.
+Potential for delay and rework.
+Close collaboration with key stakeholders.
+Risk: Gaps between actual and projected targets around student numbers, research and innovation.
+Alters the financial model and potentially the viability of the project as a whole.
+Robust planning during the implementation phase and regular reviews of data so the project and Business As Usual teams can take action as needed to realise targets set.
 Risk: Delay in site acquisition.
-Affects the delivery timescales Close collaboration with key for the project. stakeholders.
-Risk: Increase in capital costs Threatens planned Should the revised costs push render original plan redevelopment of site and FBC beyond the budget explore unaffordable. plans. refinements to reduce costs that mean project objectives can still be achieved.
+Affects the delivery timescales for the project.
+Close collaboration with key stakeholders.
+Risk: Increase in capital costs render original plan unaffordable.
+Threatens planned redevelopment of site and FBC plans.
+Should the revised costs push beyond the budget explore refinements to reduce costs that mean project objectives can still be achieved.